rgrannell1/kea/README.md

 the other common functionals.
 In most languages Fold executes in time linearly-propotional to its input collection size.

-But sometimes the result of a fold *can* be determined in sub-linear time; folds are often used to check for the existence of a value in a dataset, and in the best case you do not need to iterate over every input value to find a match.
+But sometimes the result of a fold *can* be found in sub-linear time; folds are often used to check for the existence of a value in a dataset, and in the best case you do not need to iterate over every input value to find a match.
 Kiwi's Fold can run in sub-linear time, by using a special return statement - Return.
 This makes your